 When investors believe most stocks in a given sector are priced too low, they race to buy the best stocks, index funds, mutual funds, and exchange-traded funds (ETFs) within that sector.
 That’s just smart investing.

 In some cases, practicality goes out of the window.
 Instead of taking the time to analyze investment opportunities within a particular sector properly, emotional buying takes place.
 Greed sets in for most novice and even intermediate investors, leading to buying decisions made in seconds rather than over days, weeks, or months.

 At the same time, diversification seems to go on the back burner as the potential for dramatic gains in a single sector catches investors’ eyes.
 They make these decisions blindly, even with powerful investment analysis tools at their fingertips.
 Investors start making moves that appear more like stock trading or all-out gambling than educated investing.

 As a child, you likely held a brightly colored wand, dipped it in soapy water, and blew through a circle on the end of the wand to create soap bubbles.
 Your breath quickly pushing through a soapy circle was the force that led to the inflation of your soap bubbles.

-For the stock valuations to rise, investors have to purchase that stock faster than they sell it.
+For share prices to rise, investors have to purchase that stock faster than they sell it.
 High-volume purchasing tells us the general investing public believes the price of a given stock or multiple stocks within a sector will rise in the future.

-During a stock market bubble, resistance is nonexistent.
+During a bubble in the market, resistance is nonexistent.
 Prices simply continue to inflate, making the bubble larger and larger.

-As greed sets in and practical analysis leaves the room, purchasing continues, and prices continue to inflate.
+As greed sets in and practical analysis flies out the window, purchasing continues, and prices continue to inflate.